Mechanical EngineeringPage address: http://www.mnsu.edu/programs/mechanicalengineering.html

-Within 3-6 years of graduation, graduates of the Mechanical Engineering Program at Minnesota State University, Mankato are expected to contribute to the profession and to society as a whole by achieving a combination of the following milestones.
+Within a few years of graduation, graduates of the Mechanical Engineering Program at Minnesota State University, Mankato will be expected to:

 Other important features of the mechanical engineering program at Minnesota State Mankato include the following:

-- Students are required to take the Fundamentals of Engineering exam in their senior year – the first step towards professional registration.
+• Students are required to take the Fundamentals of Engineering exam in their senior year - a precursor to professional registration.

 To be considered for admission to the Mechanical Engineering program, students must complete the following steps: